notkanangill/Lift/README.md

 It also check whether the weight limit has already exceeded before selecting a lift.

 The program assumes there are 3 lifts
+PS : Need contributions for more lifts. feel free to add your PR